 FACELIFT SURGERY RECOVERY

 A spouse or significant other can even stay the night with the patient, sleeping in a custom, pull-out single bed.
 Overnight stays are most often needed when the facelift is combined with other procedures, such as laser resurfacing.
 Most patients will have a small drain behind the ear to remove excess fluid from under the skin.
 This drain is removed the following day.
+Drains can reduce the amount of bruising and swelling and speed up your recovery process.
+Most people have minimal pain and are ready to be social in 10-14 days.
+You should avoid rigorous exercise for at least 2 weeks but we encourage you to be up and walking several times throughout the day.
 Pain medication and sleeping aids are provided to assure comfort during recovery.
-Any discomfort is typically minimal.

 The majority of our facelift patients are up and about the day after surgery.
 Sutures are able to be removed six days after surgery.
 However, bruising and swelling may take up to two weeks to resolve.
 Makeup is commonly worn to hide bruising that may occur.
 Quintessa carries specialized make-up specifically designed to cover bruising, and our trained experts can advise you on the best camouflage techniques and which products to use.

 Facelift results last a lifetime, but the face will continue to age.
 After 10 to 20 years, you may develop excess skin and facial laxity again.
 Also, a facelift only affects the lower portion of the face and does not address the eye, brow or forehead areas.
 Furthermore, it does not change the texture of the skin.
 However, other procedures may be combined with a facelift to accommodate these areas that have not yet been treated.